ned14/NiallsCPP11Utilities/Readme.txt

 Thanks to the new features of C++ 11, implementation is now both vastly shorter and easier.
 Hence the rewrite!

-See enclosed doxygen documentation for what's in here.
+See enclosed doxygen documentation for what's in here and how to build it.

 Enjoy!